-In the reporting year, orders received in Western Europe fell by 17.8% compared with the previous year as a result of the pandemic.
-All key markets fell short of the previous year’s level.
-The scale of decline varied from country to country: while Germany was markedly down on the previous year, the United Kingdom, France, Italy and Spain were significantly or sharply below the equivalent prior-year figure.
+In the reporting period, orders received in Western Europe decreased by 14.2% compared with the previous year.
+All key markets fell short of their respective prior-year level.
+The extent of the declines varied from country to country: while Germany saw a single-digit decline, the figures for the United Kingdom, France, Italy and Spain were down by more than 10%.

 ORDERS RECEIVED FOR COMMERCIAL VEHICLES

 Orders received for mid-sized and heavy trucks, for buses and for commercial vehicles from the MAN TGE van series declined by 7.1% year-on-year to 334,583 vehicles in 2022.
 This trend is mainly attributable to continuing restrictive order acceptance.
 In addition, no further orders for new vehicles were accepted from Russia owing to the Russia-Ukraine conflict.
 While order intake in the bus markets increased very sharply, truck markets saw a noticeable decline, while the MAN TGE van series segment even recorded a significant downturn.
 In the prior-year period, the truck and MAN TGE business received a particularly high level of orders due to a Covid-19 catch-up effect.
 A higher order intake was recorded in the second half of 2022 in particular.

 Order intake in the bus business recorded a very sharp increase year-on-year across all commercial vehicle brands.
 In the EU27+3 region, this was attributable, among other factors, to the slow recovery in the coach market.

 The long-term performance of the Power Engineering business is determined by the macroeconomic environment.
 Individual major orders lead to fluctuations in incoming orders during the year that do not correlate with these long-term trends.